ovonpape/esphome_universal-remote/setup.md

 ## Capturing IR Commands

-### Resources

-Many remote control Pronto codes can be found on remotecentral.com
+**Many remote control Pronto codes can be found on remotecentral.com**

-### Accessing the logs

-*NOTE: if you decided to use a pin header instead of directly soldering the sensor to the board, you will now have to connect it using jumper wires*
-After flashing and starting the device, open the ESPHome logs:

-#### ESPHome CLI

-- open a terminal in the esphome folder
-- run `esphome logs .\hassbeam.yaml`
-- if you are on the same network as the esp, select Over The Air (OTA), otherwise connect the device via USB and select the proper device
-- you should now be able to see the logs of your device

-#### ESPHome Dashboard

-- If you are using the ESPHome Dashboard, your device should be listed in the dashboard and you just have to click 'logs'

-### Capturing IR-Commands
+Received IR commands will trigger a Home Assistant event.
+You can obtain the IR code by subscribing to the event `hassbeam.ir_code_received`:
+- Open Home Assistant
+- go to Developer tools
+- Click on events
+- Paste the event id `esphome.ir_code_received` into the input field and subscribe to that event
 - Point the remote at the sensor and press the button you want to capture
-- The received command should appear in the logs
+- The received command should appear in the Home Assistant Events
 - Copy the command data of the desired buttons — these will be used later in Home Assistant to replicate the remote’s functionality.

+If the commands of a remote does not create an event, this could indicate that the protocol is not yet supported.
+You can find out which protocol is used by accessing the logs of your ESP32 and receiving the IR command.
 <br>
 <br>